-Although lifting, moving, pushing, carrying and lowering objects are the most common causes of manual handling injuries, there are a number of other reasons as to why an injury may occur, such as:
+Although lifting, moving, pushing, carrying and lowering objects are the most common causes of manual handling accidents, there are a number of other reasons as to why an injury may occur, such as:

-- Correct equipment – When a job requires very heavy or large objects to be lifted, in order to adhere to health and safety regulations, lifting equipment, such as fork lift trucks, or hoists, may be required.
-If these are not provided or are faulty, you will be at an increased risk of sustain an injury.
+- Correct equipment – When a job requires very heavy or large objects to be lifted, in order to adhere to health and safety regulations, lifting equipment, such as forklift trucks, or hoists, may be required.
+If these are not provided or are faulty, you will be at an increased risk of sustaining an injury.

 Employers have a duty of care to their employees to provide a safe working environment and to ensure they provide the correct equipment to carry out certain tasks safely.
 Equipment should also be regularly maintained.
 Also, it is their responsibility to make sure that their staff are sufficiently and adequately trained in the proper lifting and handling techniques where necessary to reduce the chances of injury.

 If your employer has been negligent in their duty of care and you sustain an injury, then you may be eligible to make a manual handling accident claim against them for compensation.